 If I am a part-time worker and I lost my job due to COVID-19, am I eligible if my state does not cover part-time workers?

 Yes.
-However, the amount and duration of the benefits will depend of your state itself.
+However, the amount and duration of the benefits will depend on your state itself.

 What if I am a victim of the virus or have a family member I have to care for infected by COVID-19, are we covered?

-If you have COVID-19 symptoms or are under diagnosis and you are unemployed or partly unemployed, you will be covered.
+If you have COVID-19 symptoms or are under-diagnosis and you are unemployed or partially unemployed, you will be covered.
 Even if you cannot work due to COVID-19 infection, you will be covered.
 The same applies to an infected family member.

 What other reasons stand valid for the payment under the expansion plan?

 - If your child’s daycare is shut due to the pandemic, and that is obstructing your work schedule

 - If you are asked to self-quarantine and cannot get to work for the same reason

 - If you were to start a new job but cannot due to the coronavirus outbreak